linode/docs/docs/guides/platform/disk-images/copying-a-disk-image-to-a-different-account/index.md

 Now to start the *receiving* Linode from the transferred disk, select the configuration profile that you created:

-1. From the Linode's dashboard, select the *Received disk* configuration profile that you created.
+1. From the **Configurations** tab of the Linode's dashboard, find the *Received disk* configuration profile that you created.

-1. Click the **more options ellipsis** and select **Boot This Config** to restart the Linode from the transferred disk.
+1. Click the **Boot** button to restart the Linode using the selected configuration profile, and boot from the transferred disk.

-     ![Booting the Receiving Linode](boot-this-config.png) The Linode boots using the disk you transferred.
+     ![Booting the Receiving Linode](boot-this-config.png)

+The Linode boots using the disk you transferred.